-The proposed Consent Decrees (CDs) have memorialized the proposed settlement.
-The five CDs will be noticed for public review and comment for a thirty-day (30) period, which will run concurrently with the public notice and comment period on the Draft RP/EA.
-The proposed CDs provide that under CERCLA, the Oil Pollution Act (for the three oil companies), and the Clean Water Act (CWA), the Trustee will release the Settling PRPs from natural resource liability related to their ownership and operations at their respective facilities.
-In exchange, the Settling PRPs will be responsible for funding a portion of the proposed restoration project.
-The settlement is contingent on the court's entry of the CDs between the Trustee and Settling PRPs.
+CERCLA, the Oil Pollution Act (for the three oil companies), and the Clean Water Act (CWA), the Trustee will release the Settling PRPs from natural resource liability related to their ownership and operations at their respective facilities.
+In exchange, the Settling PRPs will be responsible for funding a portion of the selected restoration project.
+The settlement is contingent on the court's entry of the proposed CDs between the Trustee and Settling PRPs.